 In the rainy library, anyone can find a book about herself.

-In the final room, an orb-headed mannequin posed by an enormous rose-window.
+Finally I pushed open the heavy stone door to the final room, where an orb-headed mannequin posed by an enormous rose-window.

 Unwhite petals swirled out, larger than the sky.